ellipsephp/router-fastroute/README.md

 $middleware = new FastRouteMiddleware($factory);

 // When a route is matched the request is handled by the matched request handler.
-// Otherwise use NextRequestHandler to handle the request.
+// Otherwise NextRequestHandler is used to handle the request.
 $response = $middleware->process($request, new NextRequestHandler);
 ```
 ## Dispatcher factories helpers